JSBSim-Team/jsbsim/joss_paper/paper.md

 [diagram or explanation of the architecture of the code and how it is instantiated]

 JSBSim is data-driven, with all specific model characteristics contained in data files.
-Hereís a ìHello Worldî view of a minimal JSBSim invocation, modeling a ball in low Earth orbit.
-First, here is the XML file containing the characteristics of the ìvehicleî - here, just a ball - in the file named minimal_ball.xml:
+Here‚Äôs a ‚ÄúHello World‚Äù view of a minimal JSBSim invocation, modeling a ball in low Earth orbit.
+First, here is the XML file containing the characteristics of the ‚Äúvehicle‚Äù - here, just a ball - in the file named minimal_ball.xml:

 ```xml
 <?xml version="1.0"?>